JoshuaGrams/pep/README.md

 So this is an attempt to fill that gap: a trivial realization of the algorithm, suitable for implementation in an afternoon, and with an annotated version for easy understanding and porting.
-I'm deliberately being fairly concise: for a more detailed description, see Loup Vaillant-David's [Earley Parsing Explained][2] which goes into far more detail.
+I'm deliberately being fairly concise: for more information try Loup Vaillant-David's [Earley Parsing Explained][2] which goes into far more detail.

 [1]: https://youtu.be/EGeN2IC7N0Q?t=41m
 [2]: http://loup-vaillant.fr/tutorials/earley-parsing/